Welcome to VIRTUAL training! You probably have lots of questions, like whether this can actually work… the answer is ABSOLUTELY. Have a look below!

 How does the flexible schedule work?

-You can join the program ANY time, and you can work through the modules entirely at your own pace through out your eight-week class.
+You can join the program ANY time, and you can work through the modules entirely at your own pace throughout your eight-week program.

 Will I see other people, and can others see me?

 Your homework will be submitted privately to your instructor, and feedback will be returned privately, only your name will be visible.
-You also have the option to participate in Q&As and discussion with your classmates if you wish, and add your dog to the student introduction document.
+You also have the option to participate in discussion with your classmates if you wish, and add your dog to the student introduction document.

 Will I learn the same things as in a regular group class?